Corporate Governance > Risk Management and Internal Control

 Principal Risks and Uncertainties

-The following are the key risks that are considered to be of most significance to the Group at this time.
-They may adversely impact the Group’s businesses, financial conditions, results of operations and growth prospects if they are not managed effectively.
+The following are the key risks that are considered to be of the most significance to the Group at this time.
+They may adversely impact the Group’s businesses, financial conditions, results of operations and growth prospects if they are not managed or mitigated effectively.
 These key risks are not comprehensive, and there may be other risks, in addition to those set out below, which are not known to the Group or which may not be material now but could turn out to be material in the future.

 Key risks related to the Group’s businesses and to the industries in which the Group operates include: